allemas/jdk-22/README.md

 ## JEP 457: Class-File API FEATURE PREVIEW !

-The objective here is providing a standard API for parsing generating and transforming java class file.
+The objective here is providing a standard API for parsing, generating and transforming java class files.
 By this API, developers can now: Parse, Generate and transform a classfile

 ## JEP 458: Launch Multi-File Source-Code Programs

-Java app launcher now be able to run program based on multiple files of java source code.
+Java app launchers now are able to run programs based on multiple files of java source code.
 By this the transition for large projects will be more smooth.

 ## JEP 459: String Templates (Second Preview)  - FEATURE PREVIEW !

 Actually developers routinely compose String with concatenation (+), StringBuilder, String::format or MessageFormat.
-All of these are hard to read or verbose to much.
+All of these are hard to read or verbose too much.
-Template expression are a new kind of expression in java and can perform string interpolation but helps the developers compose strings safely and efficiently.
+Template expressions are a new kind of expression in Java and can perform string interpolation but helps the developers compose strings safely and efficiently.

 ```java
 String name = "Joan";